peteroupc/peteroupc.github.io/randomfunc.md

        end
        while true
          ret = RNDU01() * NUM_MAX
-         // NOTE: If the number format uses sign-magnitude
+         // NOTE: If the number format has positive and negative
-         // representation, as is the case for Java `float` and
+         // zero, as is the case for Java `float` and
          // `double` and .NET's implementation of `System.Decimal`,
          // for example, use the following:
          negative = RNDINT(1) == 0